amare1990/hello-react-front-end/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse that provide the necessary materials to help us get skills in the setting up of react front-end and rails back-end as two applications.
+I would like to thank Microverse that provides us the necessary materials to help us get skills in the setting up of react front-end and rails back-end as two applications.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>